MinghaoLi01/cosattack/README.md

 pip install --force-reinstall pillow
 ```

-If you encounter the error `ERROR: Command errored out with exit status 128` when installing `taming-transformers` or  `clip`, you can resolve it by manually cloning and installing the repository (Make sure your network is connected to GitHub properly).
+If you encounter the error `ERROR: Command errored out with exit status 128` when installing `taming-transformers` or  `clip`, you can resolve it by manually cloning and installing the repository (Make sure your network can connect to GitHub properly).

 ```
 git clone https://github.com/CompVis/taming-transformers.git